 Irish Ale [HB]

-Irish ale yeast from a classic brewery, producing slight fruitiness and caramel notes.
-Great for Irish stouts, porters, red ales, and pale ales.
+The classic Irish ale yeast strain for making stouts, porters, red ales, and pale ales.

 Dark ales from the Isles.

 Attenuation values are always dependent on the type of wort brewed and represent an average.
 Depending on the wort that is produced, the yeast attenuation values may fall outside this range.

 Temperature range is a suggestion and not the rule.
 Some brewers like to ferment with Saison strains hotter than the suggested range and Lagers colder than the suggested range.
 Feel free to experiment!